CubeSat Systems · Propulsion · Comms

 Small satellites, big leverage on access to space.

 CubeSats have gone from university experiments to a serious platform for science, Earth observation and connectivity.
-This is a working technical resource on the four systems that decide whether a mission succeeds — how they move, how they launch, how much useful payload they carry, and how they get data home — plus a proposed concept for closing the low-Earth-orbit communications blackout using a crowd of consumer Starlink terminals.
+This is a working technical resource on the four systems that decide whether a mission succeeds — how they move, how they launch, how much useful payload they carry, and how they get data home — plus the CubeSat33 bus itself, built around dual-mode green propulsion and high-speed laser communications with active beam steering.

 1U